sgomez14/EyeDentify/README.md

 When the app pairs the information with the tag, a Toast will appear to indicate the pairing is sucessful.
 Afterwards, the "Tag Info Results" screen will show.

 This screen displays a "Play Voice Memo" button if there a voice memo associated with the tag.
 Otherwise, the button will not be shown.
 When TalkBack is not activate and there is no voice memo, then the app will use Text-to-Speech (TTS) to annouce what is in the "Item Description" and "Item Keywords" fields.
 You can edit the information paired with the tag by tapping on the "Edit Tag" button.
+This will bring you back to the editing screen, where you will need to tap the "Pair with Tag: button again.
+Place an NFC tag on the phone, and the new information is paired with the tag.

 ![Image of Tag Info Results](https://user-images.githubusercontent.com/30096097/166755315-8c20257b-0a54-4df2-ab36-b60b988171b1.jpg)